basilesportif/gall-guide/guide-docs/chanel.md

 In line 30, we fetch `session.js` and eval its result--this is a file that is available once you are logged in, and it has code to inject the current ship name to `window.ship`.

 ### Make Pokes
 In lines 12-14 we poke the ship 3 times.
+These pokes run right away when you load `index.html`

 #### poke 1: mutate ship state
 Here we poke `chanel` with `chanel-action`, and pass JSON data.
 Our ship receives that, and Gall tries to find a corresponding mark in `mar/chanel/action.hoon`.
 It does, and now it needs a `grab` arm to go from `json` to `action` (line 7).